HSZittauGoerlitz/EnSySim/README.md

 # Getting started

 Since compiled files are not beeing synced for this repository, you'll have to build them on your own.
 Here's how:
 __At this point I'm explaining the toolchain used by us.
-Of course you asre free to use different IDEs and compilers__
+Of course you are free to use different IDEs and compilers__

 1. Download and install vs code and vs code buildtools from [here](https://visualstudio.microsoft.com/de/downloads/) and [here](ttps://visualstudio.microsoft.com/de/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16).
 Also install the Marketplace extension for Python/Jupyter notebooks.